laibarif/laibarif/README.md

 * 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [laibaslatch@gmail.com](mailto:laibaslatch@gmail.com)
-* 🤝  I'm open to collaborating on The Exporter's Loom
+* 🤝  I'm open to collaborating on Real Time Projects

 ### Skills